DBRepo-Project/dbrepo/.docs/installation.md

 :   *Origin*:   Your deployment machine (e.g. laptop, virtual machine) appears to not have enough RAM assigned.
 :   *Solution*: Assign more RAM to the deployment machine (e.g. add vRAM to the virtual machine).

+**HTTP access denied: user 'admin' - invalid credentials**

+:   *Origin*:   The broker service cannot bind to the identity service due to wrong configuration.
+:   *Solution*: This is very likely due to a wrong `auth_ldap.dn_lookup_bind.password` in `rabbitmq.conf`.
+The error
+                indicates that LDAP check is not even attempted.

 ## Next Steps

 You should now be able to view the front end at [http://localhost](http://localhost).